 What a dreadful thing to tell children!
-What an appalling experiment.
-I’ve heard of worse, but usually inflicted upon the morons and invalids living in asylums.
+What an altogether appalling experiment, for that matter.
+I’ve heard of worse, but usually inflicted upon the morons and invalids living in mental asylums.
 To torment the imaginations of little ones in this manner seemed inarguably wicked.

-“Like a great many other innovations which have sprung from the minds of similarly talented men, when I read of this experiment I realized at once that I could improve upon it.
-For one thing, older children were not as susceptible.
+“Like a great many other innovations which have sprung from the minds of comparably talented men, when I read of this experiment I realized at once that I could improve upon it.
+For one thing, older children were not as susceptible to the effect.
 In many cases they cautiously felt around in the chair to ensure nobody actually sat there, then carried on as they pleased, realizing they’d been lied to.”

 I never saw that film and scanned the room briefly for any additional film canisters before returning to reading.